Who Dat (JT Money song)

-"Who Dat" is the lead single released from JT Money's debut album, Pimpin' on Wax.
-It features a verse from rapper Solé.
+"Who Dat" is a song by American rapper JT Money, released by Priority Records on February 9, 1999 as the lead single from the rapper's debut album, Pimpin' on Wax (1999).
+It features a guest appearance from fellow rapper Solé, and production from then-unknown Christopher "Tricky" Stewart.
+The song was included on the soundtrack to the 2001 film Bully.

-Produced by Christopher "Tricky" Stewart (His first produced single), "Who Dat" became a huge hit, making it to number 5 on the Billboard Hot 100 and to date is JT Money's only solo hit.
-On September 30, 1999, "Who Dat" was certified Gold by the RIAA; it ultimately sold 900,000 copies.
+"Who Dat" peaked at Billboard Hot 100, becoming JT Money's only song as a lead artist to enter the chart.
+On September 30, 1999, "Who Dat" was certified Gold by the RIAA; it has since sold 900,000 copies.
+It was top-performing hip-hop song of that year, reaching number-one on the Billboard Year-End Hot Rap Singles of 1999.

-Later in the year, JT Money, Solé and Stewart collaborated on another top-40 single entitled, "4, 5, 6", which appeared on Solé's album, Skin Deep.
+Later in the year, JT Money, Solé and Stewart collaborated on another top-40 single, "4, 5, 6", which appeared on Solé's album, Skin Deep (1999).
+Despite Solé only guest appearing on "Who Dat", the track was issued as the lead single from Skin Deep in the US.

-The song was used and included in the film's soundtrack Bully.